Windows 11 Not Detecting USB-C Monitors, Why?

 Linked issue: Second Monitor Keeps Going to Sleep (Fix)

-Fast Startup helps your PC boot faster but might drop the ball on recognizing devices.
-Switching it off through Control Panel > Power Options > Choose what the power buttons do might clear up the issue.
+Fast Startup is made to cut down on boot time, but it can cause problems with device detection.
+Turning off Fast Startup through Control Panel > Power Options > Choose what the power buttons do might help solve the issue.

 Disable Fast Startup Windows 11